Inheritance tax queries

 If you're a Which? member and you would like a personalised answer to your own inheritance tax query, our Money Helpline is here to guide you.

 The Which?
-Money Helpline is a free service for all Which? members, providing one to one help and guidance on any personal finance matters over the telephone.
-If you're not a Which? member, and you'd like to speak to one of our money experts, you can subscribe today for just £1 for one month.
+Money Helpline is a free service for all Which? members, providing one-to-one help and guidance on any personal finance matters over the telephone.
+If you're not a member, and you'd like to speak to one of our money experts, you can try a £1 Which trial for one month.

 Here, we answer some of the most common inheritance tax (IHT) queries we've received.

 Your inheritance tax queries